-Harvesting charges are classified into picking, roadsiding and hauling.
-Data were collected to obtain estimates for each of the three categories.
-The average, minimum and maximum for picking, roadsiding and hauling charges are presented in Table 1 (page 8) by variety, for both fresh and processed fruit.
-Table 1 also includes the percentage change since last season.
+Harvesting charges are classified into picking, roadsiding, and hauling, as shown in Figure 1.
+We collected data to obtain estimates for each of the three categories.
+The average, minimum, and maximum for picking, roadsiding, and hauling charges are presented in Table 1 by variety, for both fresh and processed fruit.
+We also included in table 1 the percentage change since last season.